WestinSchepper/rankr/website/docs/introduction/unsupported-types.md

 ---
-id: unsupported-types
+id: supported-types
-title: Unsupported Types
+title: Supported Types
 sidebar_position: 5
 ---

-# Unsupported Types
+# Supported Types
 Rankr is currently limited to supporting the following list of types out of the box.

 1. Numbers